XanaduAI/strawberryfields/doc/installing.rst

     pip install strawberryfields tensorflow-gpu==1.3

-Note that TensorFlow version 1.3 is only support on Python version less than 3.7.
+Note that TensorFlow version 1.3 is only supported on Python versions less than 3.7.
 You can use the following command to check your Python version: